Electric Avenue (festival)

 Electric Avenue is an annual summer music festival held in February each year in Hagley Park, in Christchurch, New Zealand.

 History

 The festival launched on Waitangi Day (6 February) 2015 with local headliners including Shapeshifter, Fat Freddy's Drop, and Ladi6.
 8,000 people attended in the first year.

 In January 2022, the planned festival on 26 February was cancelled due to an outbreak of the Omicron variant of COVID-19.
 At the time, it was described as New Zealand's largest one-day music festival, and over 90 percent of tickets had been sold.

 In 2025, it became a two day festival, attracting 70,000 people.
-Later in 2025, the company that organised the festival—Team Event—was sold to international event promoter Live Nation.
+Later in 2025, the company that organised the festival—Team Event— sold part of EA to international event promoter Live Nation.

-When presales for the 2026 event were happening, some attempting to purchase tickets described the process as a "shambles", reporting a range of technical glitches that prevented purchases going through.
+Demand for tickets was at an all time high when presale for the 2026 event were happening, resulting in comments of those who missed out on tickets to described the process as a "shambles", reporting a range of technical glitches that prevented purchases going through.